sedhossein/clean-code-with-clear-coder/README.md

 - Have Your Config and tools anywhere, playlists, notes, and ... can help you too much for getting more comfortable in your new work space.

+- To be a lion, Train with lions !

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna